 Timeline

 The original implementation deadlines were 30 June 2026 for Scheme 2 (post-2014 agreements) and 31 August 2026 for Scheme 1 (pre-2014 agreements).
 Both deadlines are currently suspended following four legal challenges to the scheme in the Upper Tribunal.
-The FCA is planning for a Tribunal decision in mid-November 2026 at the earliest, after which lenders are expected to begin making offers.
+The FCA is planning for a Tribunal decision in mid-November 2026 at the earliest.
+If that decision is in favour of the scheme, lenders then have three months to assess existing complainants, meaning the first payments are unlikely before early 2027.
+See our June 2026 update for the full timeline.

 The 31 August 2027 cut-off for consumers to raise a complaint if not contacted by their lender is likely to shift in line with the revised implementation deadlines.
 We will update this once the Tribunal outcome is known.